rajgoel/course-business-analytics-fundamentals/01-lecture/slides.md

 ### Clustering with outlier detection

-- K-Means clustering groups data points by assigning them to the nearest centroid based on a distance metric (usually Euclidean distance).
+- $k$-Means clustering groups data points by assigning them to the nearest centroid based on a distance metric (usually Euclidean distance).
 - Points with a distance to their assigned centroid exceeding a predefined threshold can be flagged as outliers.
 - Combining clustering with outlier detection helps answer questions such as: *Which customers belong to groups with similar characteristics?* or *Which customers are significantly different from all others?*